magisterquis/plonk/README.md

 - Generated self-signed certificates are written to disk.
 This is useful for restarting Plonk while an implant which checks a self-signed cert's fingerprint is still running.

+When using `-interact -next-` or `-task -next-` SIGHUP is silently ignored while waiting for the next callback to be logged.
+This is to make it possible to `pkill plonk` to force already-known implant IDs to be logged again without causing the interactive process to terminate.

 Usage
 -----